rucky2013/springboot-autoconfigure-openid-oauth/README.md

 - git
 - Minimal console skills :)

-After download the project from github, open a console into the unzipped folder and type:
+After downloading the project from github, open a console into the unzipped folder and type:

     mvn clean install